-There are both nutritional and economic dimensions to food security, as is clear from this definition.
-The Food and Agriculture Organization of the United Nations (FAO) outlines four dimensions of food security: physical availability of food, economic and physical access to food, food utilization and stability of the other three dimensions over time.
+As that definition shows, there are both nutritional and economic dimensions to food security.
+In fact, the UN Food and Agriculture Organization (FAO) has outlined four dimensions of food security: physical availability of food; economic and physical access to food; food utilization; and stability of the first three factors over time.

-The World Food Programme asserts there is currently enough food in the world to keep every one of its inhabitants healthy and active – the problem is access.
-Infrastructure, trade and economic conditions, then, are the culprits of food insecurity.
-There are 795 million people in the world that are undernourished, meaning one in nine people aren’t getting enough food to be healthy and live an active lifestyle.
-Many organizations seek to address these factors.
+One key issue that organizations focused on food security need to contend with is access to food.
+The World Food Programme asserts that there is currently enough food in the world to keep every one of its inhabitants healthy and active — the problem is access.
+Fixing access problems requires looking at infrastructure, trade and economic conditions, and many organizations seek to address those factors.

-According to the FOA, the world will need to produce 70 percent more food to feed an additional 2.3 billion people by the year 2050.
-However, crop yield growth rates are declining, seed technology is reaching its limits and agricultural improvements are slowing.
-The bulk of population growth is expected to occur in less developed countries, to boot, where access to the benefits of advanced agricultural technology is even more limited.
+Of course, the world’s growing population is also a major issue when it comes to food security.
+According to the FAO, the world will need to produce 70 percent more food to feed an additional 2.3 billion people by the year 2050.
+Unfortunately, crop yield growth rates are declining, seed technology is reaching its limits and agricultural improvements are slowing.
+What’s more, most population growth is expected to occur in less developed countries, where access to the benefits of advanced agricultural technology is even more limited.

-Existing arable land is shrinking as well, making an increased rate of crop yields seem even less likely.
-The FAO reported that arable land per person decreased from 0.38 hectares in 1970 to 0.23 hectares in 2000 and is projected to drop to 0.15 hectares per person by 2050.
+Existing arable land is shrinking as well, meaning that it will be difficult for new crops to be planted.
+The FAO notes that arable land per person decreased from 0.38 hectares in 1970 to 0.23 hectares in 2000, and is projected to drop to just 0.15 hectares per person by 2050.

-Available arable land is largely located in developing countries – of that amount, around 80 percent is in Latin America and Sub-Saharan Africa.
-In fact, South Asia is using 94 percent of its potentially arable land.
-In contrast, in sub-Saharan Africa only 22 percent of potentially arable land is under cultivation.
-According to the FAO, there is almost no spare land in South Asia, the Middle East and North America, which are the regions with the highest rates of population growth.
+Available arable land is largely located in developing countries, and of that amount, around 80 percent is in Latin America and Sub-Saharan Africa.
+In fact, in Sub-Saharan Africa, only 22 percent of potentially arable land is under cultivation — in contrast, South Asia is using 94 percent of its potentially arable land.
+There is also little spare arable land in the Middle East and North America, the FAO says — unfortunately those are the regions that are projected to have the highest rates of population growth.

-This investment can come in many forms.
-For example, the United States Department of Agriculture’s food security programs have disbursed more than $20 million in microloans to farmers in targeted countries and regions.
-Other investments are of a more traditional type, with some companies and investors interested in putting their capital into agricultural companies that are using unique business models to address issues of food production and access.
+Agriculture investment can come in many forms.
+For example, the US Department of Agriculture’s food security programs have disbursed more than $20 million in microloans to farmers in targeted countries and regions.
+Meanwhile, Canada’s food security strategy for developing countries involves three core tenets: food assistance and nutrition; sustainable agriculture development; and research and development.

-Another way that investors can invest in food security is through natural resources like potash and phosphate.
-Both minerals play a large role in the food security as they provide the nutrients that are required to keep arable lands fertile enough for crop cultivation to take place.
+But it’s not just large organizations that can improve food security by investing in agriculture.
+Individual investors can do so as well, and those who are savvy with where they put their money may be able to make a profit.
+Generally investors who get into the agriculture space choose to invest in natural resources like potash and phosphate.
+Both play a large role in the food security as they provide the nutrients that are required to keep arable land fertile enough for crop cultivation to take place.

-Since food security is a long term issue, investing in exploration and development companies is an option that will ensure the continued production of potash.
-There are plenty of companies developing potash projects all around the world, listed on the TSX and TSXV, as well as ASX-listed potash companies.
-Some examples
+For investing in potash, there are several large producers that currently have dominance over the market.
+However, since food security is a long-term issue, investing in exploration and development companies is important as well.
+There are plenty of companies developing potash projects all around the world; many are listed on the TSX and TSXV, and others are listed on the ASX.

 Like potash, phosphate is also a necessary fertilizer for certain soils.
-However, unlike potash where reserves are found in many places globally, phosphate is a little more scarce.
-The bulk of phosphate production stems from Morocco which adds a component of jurisdictional risk to the story.
-Still, there are still a fair amount of phosphate mining companies to choose from, such as Aguia Resources (ASX:AGR), Arianne Phosphate (TSXV:DAN) and DuSolo Fertilizers (TSXV:DSF).
+However, unlike potash, which is found in many places globally, phosphate is more scarce.
+Still, there are a fair number of phosphate-focused companies to choose from.
+You can learn more about phosphate investing by clicking here.